Ready Schools Program Grant Application Now Available

-State Board Approved MOU with Teaching Strategies® Regarding The Use of GOLDtm for Kindergarten School Readiness
+State Board Approved MOU with Teaching Strategies® Regarding The Use of GOLD® for Kindergarten School Readiness

-In December 2015, the Colorado State Board of Education approved a Memorandum of Understanding (MOU) with Teaching Strategies® regarding the use of GOLDtm for kindergarten school readiness assessment.
-In order to implement the MOU, all kindergarten programs planning to use GOLDtm in SY 2016-17 will move onto the expanded Birth-3rd grade platform (2.0) in SY 2016-17.
-The MOU does not apply to preschool programs using GOLDtm.
+The Colorado State Board of Education approved a Memorandum of Understanding (MOU) with Teaching Strategies® regarding the use of GOLD® for kindergarten school readiness assessment in 2015.
+In order to implement the MOU, all kindergarten programs planning to use GOLD® in SY 2016-17 will move onto the expanded Birth-3rd grade platform (2.0) in SY 2016-17.
+While the platform allows for teachers to utilize the tool up through 3rd grade, there is no state requirement to use the tool beyond kindergarten.
+The MOU does not apply to preschool programs using GOLD®.
 The MOU accomplishes the following objectives:

 - It creates even greater levels of data privacy for kindergarten students through additional privacy safeguards when using the assessment.